DeepNought/GetDataProject/README.md

 ##### Descriptive Variable Names

-This step was done prior to adding the activity column as described above.
-Up to this point the data frame columns carried the default V1, V2, etc., as no column header was supplied with the data set.
+This step was done prior to the Descriptive Activity Names step described above.
+Up to this point the data frame columns were by default named V1, V2, etc., as no column header was supplied with the numeric variables.
 To generate more descriptive names programmatically the supplied **features.txt** file was read and used.
 This file has names of the form *1 tBodyAcc-mean()-X* for each variable.
 Using *gsub()* the leading number and space and were stripped out.
 In the same way the *()* were removed, and the dashes were replaced with underscores.
-Also, some variables had a *BodyBody* string in their names, which appears to be an error, so this string was replaced by *Body."
-"This resulted in names like *BodyAcc_mean_X.* To these a leading *mean_* string was attached using *paste0()* to get names of the form *mean_BodyAcc_mean_X.* This might seem weird at first, but we were given *mean* values and asked to generate the *mean()* of those mean values.
+Also, some variables had a *BodyBody* string in their names, which appears to be an error, so this string was replaced by *Body.*  This resulted in names like *BodyAcc_mean_X.* To these a leading *mean_* string was attached using *paste0()* to get names of the form *mean_BodyAcc_mean_X.* This might seem weird at first, but we were given *mean* values and asked to generate the *mean()* of those mean values.
 See the R script for the *gsub()* function calls used to generate the variable names.